 where $I$ denotes the set of indices of the input features for which we would like to be monotonic.
 This residual connection enforces monotonicity:

 Note that the construction presented here only works with Lip$^1$ constraints as Lip$^{p\neq1}$ functions introduce dependencies between the partial derivatives.
+In addition, we stress that monotonicity is defined via partial derivatives.
+The value of $f$ is guaranteed to increase when $x_i$ is increased while keeping all $x_{\neq i}$ constant.
+It is therefore advisable to look out for ill defined edge cases.
+For instance, let $x_2 \equiv -x_1$ in the training data and define $I = \{1,2\}$.
+This is incompatible with the architecture and produces unwanted results unless $\lambda=0$ for both $x_1$ and $x_2$ (otherwise the problem is ill posed).

 To the best of our knowledge, the only use of residual connections in the literature when trying to learn monotonic functions is in the context of invertible ResNets \cite{behrmann2019invertible}.
-Instead, the state-of-the-art approach for learning monotonic functions involves penalizing negative gradients in the loss, then certifying the final model is monotonic, rather than enforcing it in the architecture ({\em e.g.}\ in \cite{liu2020certified}.)
-To be able to represent all monotonic Lip$^1$ functions with $2\lambda$ Lipschitz constant, the construction $g(\bm{x})$ needs to be a universal approximator of Lip$^1$ functions.
-In the next section, we will discuss possible architectures for this task.
+Instead, the state-of-the-art approach for learning monotonic functions involves penalizing negative gradients in the loss, then certifying the final model is monotonic, rather than enforcing it in the architecture ({\em e.g.}\ in \cite{liu2020certified}).